Practice Areas

 Intellectual Property

 Another important aspect of business for corporations choosing to do business in the Middle East is intellectual property.
-Of course, each jurisdiction has its own regulations regarding trademarks and patents and our job at Ali & Partners is to advise our clients on these regulations.
+Of course, each jurisdiction has its own regulations regarding trademarks and patents and our job at AP Consulting is to advise our clients on these regulations.

 The firm also regularly registers patents for major US companies.

-The firm actively counsels a large number of clients on a wide range of issues relating to public procurements by Arab governments ranging from military to civil aviation.
+The firm actively counsels a large number of clients on a wide range of issues relating to public procurement by Arab governments, both military and non-military, covering all aspects of the public procurement process.
 Our work in this area includes advising our clients on the procedure involved for procurements in the jurisdictions, types of contracts subject to procurement laws and the different rules and regulations affecting the process.
+We also provide due diligence and assist our clients in navigating out of market place practices that violate local and US FCPA and similar laws.

 Taxation

-A secondary aspect to our work in advising corporate clients seeking to establish businesses in the Middle East is tax ramifications.
+A secondary aspect to our work in advising corporate clients seeking to establish businesses in the Middle East is tax-ramifications.
 We advise our clients on the tax implications of forming the various types of companies permitted under each jurisdiction.
 This advice includes advising foreign nationals employed in these jurisdictions, by either local or international corporations, of the tax issues they will confront.
-Our work also involves assisting our clients in filing their taxes in the various jurisdictions, where necessary.
-We are currently in the process of advising a client (confidential) on the best structure, given the tax ramifications and strategic considerations, for tendering for contracts in Kuwait in view of the UK/Kuwait double taxation treaty.
+Our work also involves assisting our clients in resolving their tax issues with local authorities in the various jurisdictions, where necessary.
+We advise clients on the best structure, given the tax ramifications and strategic considerations, for tendering for contracts.

 Telecommunications

-This is another area of law where the work of the firm is growing at a rapid pace.
-In this age of the internet and global communications, telecommunications issues are, more and more, becoming aspects of every day business.
-Ali & Partners has been involved in groundbreaking work in this area in the Middle East, particularly in Kuwait and Saudi Arabia.
-We have advised clients on setting up Internet Service Providers and other International Record Carriers in different areas of the region, establishing franchise and agency agreements for satellite services throughout the GCC countries and locating investors for mobile communications satellite systems.
+AP Consulting has been involved from the early days of the internet in this sector in the Middle East, particularly in Kuwait and Saudi Arabia.
+We have advised clients on setting up Internet Service Providers and other International Record Carriers in different areas of the region, establishing franchise and agency agreements for satellite services throughout the GCC countries and advising investors in relation to mobile communications satellite systems and mobile phone systems in Kuwait and Iraq.

 Labor Law

 Our firm also provides labor and employment law advice to our clients.
 Much of the firm’s work is in the form of opinions to our clients relating to the labor and employment rules and regulations of the jurisdictions involved.
-For those clients establishing businesses or offices in a particular country, in addition to drafting employee contracts, we advise and assist our clients in obtaining all the necessary paperwork and documents to normalize and legalize their employees.
+For those clients establishing businesses or offices in a particular country, in addition to drafting employee contracts, we advise and assist our clients in obtaining all the necessary paperwork and documents necessary to obtain work permits for their employees.

 The firm’s work in this area also involves more employee-specific issues, such as advising clients on the interplay of local labor laws and the laws of the country in which the employees where hired.
-Most recently, the firm has represented a major US logistical support company in a labor dispute in Kuwait and obtained groundbreaking decisions on the applicability of Kuwaiti labor law to foreign employees seconded to Kuwaiti projects.
-Furthermore the firm assists foreign entities in understanding the national labor encouragement laws.
+Most recently, the firm has represented a major US logistical support company in a labor dispute and obtained groundbreaking decisions on the applicability of local labor law to foreign employees seconded to in-country projects.
+Furthermore the firm assists foreign entities in understanding the national labor encouragement laws (local labor quotas).

 Banking and Finance

 The firm represents a variety of local and international banks and financial institutions.
 It provides clients with a variety of legal services ranging from consultancy on a variety of banking and securities law and securitization issues to litigation and appearing as expert witnesses abroad.
 The firm represents international investment companies in structuring investment transactions with high net worth individuals and public companies.
 It also assists these firms in setting up foreign exchange transactions for spot and future contracts with local banks.
 The firm also has been engaged by a local bank to set up its virtual banking subsidiary.
 This project involved representing the bank in all aspects of the transaction starting from choosing the location for the virtual bank, fulfilling the licensing requirements, obtaining the technology, setting up controls, content provision, documentation and all other aspects.
-The firm has also worked on several major oil projects in this area, including providing legal work on behalf of an oil company and the back financing financial institutions for the Kuwait Neutral Zone area oil activities; the firm attorneys had also represented U.S. Export-Import Bank in the Kuwait Shuaiba Petrochemical Project (Equate).
-The firm assisted foreign banks and financial institutions on various transactions ranging from debt syndication to sale of foreign securities, trading accounts, infrastructure project financing and general compliance with regional financial laws and regulations.
+The firm has also worked on several major oil projects in this area, including providing legal work on behalf of an oil company and the back financing financial institutions.
+The firm assists foreign banks and financial institutions on various transactions ranging from debt syndication to sale of foreign securities, trading accounts, infrastructure project financing and general compliance with regional financial laws and regulations.

 Industrial Projects

 Another area that the firm is busy in is that of Industrial Projects, where our lawyers assist and advise developers in mega projects.
 This work includes advising the client on administrative, environmental and constitutional issues, as well as dealing with various public authorities.
-One example of the types of projects our firm advises on is the Kuwait Shuaiba Petrochemical Project.
-As a result of the firm’s years of experience in this area of law, our lawyers have become experts on the administrative and legal aspects of these projects in the various jurisdictions.
-The firm has represented clients in BOT transactions.
-The firm has also advised a major US/French consortium in a project involving the construction of a new wastewater facility in Kuwait.
-We have done work on various aspects of infrastructure work.
-The firm is currently involved in the finance arrangements concerning the Neutral Zone oil operations.
+As a result of the firm’s years of experience in this area of law, our lawyers have become experts on the administrative and business aspects of these projects in the various jurisdictions.
+The firm has represented clients in numerous BOT transactions.

 Securities Law